regnaDkciN/SandTable/README.md

 This site describes some of the modifications I made on the way.
 Notable changes include:
 * Addition of a home limit sensor with corresponding firmware.
-* Addition of a 3D printed Arduino bumper for mounting the Arduino Uno board to the base.
+* Addition of a 3D printed Arduino bumper for mounting the Arduino UNO board to the base.
 * Addition of a top ring to hold a plexiglass window.
 * Greatly modified Arduino sketch which adds many new shapes, randomization functions, and fixes several problems that were encountered with the original sketch.
 * Addition of a power switch with associated 3D printable box.
 * Replacement of the small wooden gears with new 3D printed ones.
+* The highly modified original software version for use with the Arduino UNO - *MySandTable*.
+* A software version - *MySandTable2350* - that replaces the Arduino UNO with an Adafruit Metro RP2350 board.
+* A software version - *MySandTableFreeRTOS* - that uses the FreeRTOS real-time operating system on the Metro RP2350 board.
+* A software version - *MySandTableFreeRTOSExp* - that plans motion several moves ahead in order to help smooth out the motion.
+This version was originally experimental, thus the 'Exp' suffix.
+However, it is currently stable and is the preferred RP2350 version.
 ---
 # General Issues/Fixes/Useful Information
-## .PDF File Generation

 This was my first experience with laser cutters.
 The Instructable included .DXF and .SKP files for the laser cut parts.
 I couldn't make use of the .SKP file, but found that I could work with the .DXF files.
 For these I used [QCAD](https://qcad.org/en/) which is a free, open source application for 2D CAD drafting.
 The available laser cutter required .PDF files though.
 I ended up using QCAD to edit the original .DXF file and produce a .SVG file.
 Then I used [Inkskape](https://inkscape.org/?about-screen=1) to convert the .SVG file to .PDF.
 The workflow was as follows:
 1. Use QCAD to edit the original .DXF file.
 2. Use QCAD to generate the .SVG file.